llvm/llvm-zorg/premerge/post-submit-testing.md

    cancelled.
 This is specifically a problem with Github sending out notifications for build failures even if the previous build has failed.
 This can easily create a lot of warning fatigue which is something we are putting a lot of effort in to avoid.
-We want the premerge systemto be perceived as reliable, have people trust its results, and most importantly, have people pay attention to failures when they do occur.
+We want the premerge system to be perceived as reliable, have people trust its results, and most importantly, have people pay attention to failures when they do occur.
 They are significantly more likely to pay attention when they are the author of the patch getting the